-- (i) Mr Chua Keng Hiang, if elected, will remain as the Chairman of the Audit Committee, a member of Nominating Committee and the Remuneration Committee and will be considered as an independent director and will act as the Company's Lead Independent Director. - (ii) Mr Teo Kiang Kok, if elected, will remain as the Chairman of the Remuneration Committee and a member of Audit Committee and will be considered as an independent director. - (iii) Resolution 6(a) is to authorize the Directors of the Company to allot and issue shares and Instruments up to 50% of the Company's total number of issued shares (excluding treasury shares) with an aggregate sub-limit of 20% of the total number of issued shares (excluding treasury shares) in the capital of the Company for any allotments and issues of shares and Instruments not made on a pro rata basis to shareholders of the Company. - (iv) Resolution 6(b) if passed, will empower the Directors from the date of the above Annual General Meeting until the date the next Annual General Meeting is held or is required by law to be held, whichever is the earlier, to purchase ordinary shares of the Company by way of off-market purchases on an equal access scheme or market purchases of up to 10 per cent.
-(10%) of the total number of issued ordinary shares in the capital of the Company (ascertained as at the date of the passing of the resolution no. 6(b), but excluding any shares held as treasury shares) at the Maximum Price as defined in the Appendices attached.
-Details on the Shares Purchase Mandate, including the sources of funds to be used for the purchase or acquisition, the amount of financing (if any) and the illustrative financial impact on the Company's financial position, are set out in the Appendices attached.
+- (i) Mr Teng Cheong Kwee, if elected, will remain as the Chairman of the Nominating Committee, a member of Audit Committee and the Remuneration Committee and will be considered as an independent director. - (ii) Resolution 6(a) is to authorize the Directors of the Company to allot and issue shares and Instruments up to 50% of the Company's total number of issued shares (excluding treasury shares) with an aggregate sub-limit of 20% of the total number of issued shares (excluding treasury shares) in the capital of the Company for any allotments and issues of shares and Instruments not made on a pro rata basis to shareholders of the Company. - (iii) Resolution 6(b) if passed, will renew the Shares Purchase Mandate and will authorise the Directors to purchase or otherwise acquire shares on the terms and subject to the conditions of the resolution.
+The rationale for, the authority and limitation on, the sources of funds to be used for the purchase or acquisition, including the amount of financing (if any) and the illustrative financial impact of the purchase or acquisition of shares by the Company pursuant to the Shares Purchase Mandate on the audited consolidated financial accounts of the Group and the Company for the financial year ended 31 December 2015, are set out in greater detail in the Appendices attached.